Last updated on January 27th, 2021 at 04:27 pm

 There, I ate my sea slugs and if you pass in the afternoon, then the processing is also explained.
 It is also one of the few places where you can drink a good coffee and enjoy good desserts.

-Providencia is not overcrowded even during high season, as the neighboring island of San Andres is much more popular with Colombians.
-Only in September and October it can rain a lot and in connection with the hurricane season in the Caribbean it can sometimes storm.
+Providencia is not overcrowded even during the high season, as the neighboring island of San Andres is much more popular with Colombians.
+Only in September and October, it can rain a lot and in connection with the hurricane season in the Caribbean, it can sometimes storm.

 Colombia is not only our passion but also our business.
 As a travel agency in Bogota, Colombia, we specialize in bespoke travel across the country.
 Contact us for a personal consultation.

 Airport of Providencia

 The airport of Providencia, El Embrujo airport, has only one connection with San Andres.
 However, it should be possible to fly with private machines.
 Besides Satena, which flies twice a day, there are other providers.
 The flight time is about 15 minutes and you can arrive the same day from Bogota and Cartagena.